 One of the most exciting fields of research right now is the science of the gut microbiome, the 100 trillion-ish bacteria living in your digestive tract.
 Scientists are still working to fully understand just how your gut microbiome impacts the rest of your body, but the researchers at Harvard Medical School are beginning to link the health of these tiny creatures to everything from cognitive disorders to obesity.
 One of the best ways to support your gut health is by consuming fermented foods, such as kefir or kombucha.

-What are the best fermented foods for gut health?
+What are the best low sugar fermented foods for gut health?

 So, which fermented foods should you eat to reap these health benefits?
 Here’s the list.